 Miss Lauryn Hill, the famously reclusive R&B singer once said, ”We spend our life in sacrifice to a system for the dead.
-Are you sure?
-Where’s the passion in this living?
 Are you sure it’s God you’re serving?
 Obligated to a system, getting less than you’re deserving.”

 Theres an expression that says if you raise a child in church, he’ll always come back.
 But really that just means you have to feed nonsense to a child because an adult will never believe the literal interpretation of these superstitions.

 I remember my first ever debate.
-I overheard a kindergartener by the name of Scott describing in great length a conversation he had with the Cookie Monster, while watching him on television.
-Scott was explaining how the Cookie Monster asked how many cookies would he have left if he started with 5 and then ate 2.
-Scott proudly shouted, ”three!” at the T.V. and the Cookie Monster reassuringly said ”Yes that’s right”.
+I overheard a kindergartener describing in great length a conversation he had with the Cookie Monster.
+He was explaining how the Cookie Monster asked how many cookies would he have left if he started with 5 and then ate 2.
+Scott proudly shouted, ”three!” at the T.V.
+The Cookie Monster reassuringly said ”Yes that’s right”.

 Needless to say that regardless of how sound my argument was, he wasn’t mentally prepared to accept this truth.
 It’s not that Scott was dumb, he was a better student than me.
 What he lacked was awareness.
-This frustration that I had with Scott then I still feel today as I try to explain what I see as obivous truths, hidden in plain sight.
+This frustration I had with Scott I still feel today, as I try to explain what I see as obvious truths, hidden in plain sight.

 I don’t let it upset me because just like Scott would eventually realize the cookie monster wasn’t real, soon enough you too will realize, neither is anything else.